duthied/Free-Friendika/doc/Improve-Performance.md

 In a Debian-based distribution you will need to install the packages named "php5-cgi" and "libapache2-mod-fcgid".

 Please refer to external documentation for a more detailed explanation how to set up a system based upon FCGI.

-###APC

-APC is an opcode cache.
-It speeds up the processing of PHP code.
-When APC is enabled, Friendica uses it to store configuration data between different requests.
-This helps speeding up the page creation time.

 ###Database